MP now, the winner of Nobel Peace met with the head of the State Thein Sein, a sign of more significant role on the Burmese political scene.

-Thein Sein, in power since the self-dissolution of the junta in March 2011 as part of a transition controlled by the military, had been invited to Naypyidaw in August.
+Thein Sein, in power for self-dissolution of the junta in March 2011 as part of a transition controlled by the military, had been invited to Naypyidaw in August.

-This meeting covered by the government media, still today considered by analysts as allowing the return of the opponent in the legal political game, after fifteen years of house arrest.
+This meeting covered by the government media remains now seen by analysts as allowing the return of the opponent in the legal political game, after fifteen years of house arrest.

 Since then, the Burmese political context has changed dramatically, the pace of reforms initiated by the regime, even the most optimistic observers in the West did not expect such drastic.

-The NLD was officially dissolved after, has indeed found its legal status and won 43 seats out of 44 it was seeking partial, becoming the first opposition force in the country.
-Suu Kyi, 66, will meet for the first time in his life in Parliament on April 23.
+The NLD, after being officially dissolved, has indeed found its legal status and won 43 seats out of 44 it was seeking partial, becoming the first opposition force in the country.
+Suu Kyi, 66, will meet for the first time in his life in parliament on April 23.

 Reopening the world

-Sign of the interest of Western governments, British Prime Minister David Cameron should spend the day Friday in Burma, becoming the first Western head of government to visit the country for years.
+Reflecting the interests of Western governments, British Prime Minister David Cameron should spend the day Friday in Burma, becoming the first Western head of government to visit the country for years.
 He will meet with Thein Sein, then with the opponent.

-His journey will probably decisive, while the European Union is preparing to alleviate so "substantial" sanctions, in the words of a senior diplomat.
-A decision will be taken on this issue at a ministerial meeting on 23 April in Luxembourg.
+His trip will likely be decisive when the European Union is preparing to ease in a "substantial" sanctions, in the words of a senior diplomat.
+A decision will be taken on the matter at a ministerial meeting on 23 April in Luxembourg.

-The United States pledged their side to "ease" restrictions on investment and quickly appoint an ambassador.
+The United States pledged in turn to "ease" restrictions on investment and appoint an ambassador very quickly.

 In a report released Wednesday, the group of Brussels-based International Crisis Group (ICG) urged the West to lift sanctions immediately.